bain-cs110/bain-cs110.github.io/pages/_assignments/hw1.md

 We will use the Python 3 programming language and **IDLE**, which is Python's Integrated Development and Learning Environment.

-Download the latest version (3.9.x) of python here: <a href="https://www.python.org/downloads/" target="_blank">https://www.python.org/downloads/</a>
+Download the latest version (3.9.x) of python here: <a href="https://www.python.org/downloads/" target="_blank">https://www.python.org/downloads/</a>.
+If you're on a Mac, use the "Universal2" installer.
+If you're on a Windows machine, pick the "Windows installer (64 bit)" version.

 After going through the installation process, navigate to the folder on your machine where Python was installed.
 For me, on a Mac, my IDLE was saved to Applications > Python 3.9 (or you can also search for it).
 For Windows users, it will likely be in a folder inside of Program Files (which you can also search for).

 Inside, the Python 3.9 folder, you'll find a file called **IDLE** - this is the IDLE executable.
 Double click on that file to run it.
-You should then see something like this (the screen shows version 3.8, but any 3.x version is OK):
+You should then see something like this:

 <img class="screenshot" src="/assets/images/hw01/idle1.png" />